devuri/shortcode-options/README.md

 # WP Shortcode Options

-This plugin is a simple way to display WP Options using shortcode [wpoption option="blogname"], you can reference list of options here:  [Option Reference] (https://codex.wordpress.org/Option_Reference).
+This plugin is a simple way to display WP Options using shortcode [wpoption option="blogname"], you can reference list of options here: [Option Reference](https://codex.wordpress.org/Option_Reference)..

 ## Getting Started